bkabrda/dfe/README.md

 When `dfe is executed, configurations will be expanded in the following way (if some values already exist, from a previous step, they're overwritten):

 * Some values are added automatically.
+Note that these can always be overriden by specifying different values in `defaults` or `configurations`.
-Currently, these are:
+  Currently, the default values are:
   * `files.dockerfile` - equals to `{path: Dockerfile}`
   * `tag` - equals to `name`
   * If `base_img_reg` is present and non-empty, slash is appended;